prysmaticlabs/documentation/docs/wallet/withdraw-validator.md

 - **Validator mnemonic, HD wallet mnemonic, or validator seed phrase:** A mnemonic in this context is the 24 word secret that you received upon creating your validator(s), which is the ultimate credential that gives you access to withdrawing your validator(s).
 For many, this was generated when they first interacted with the Ethereum staking CLI to prepare their validator deposits.
 We will refer to this as your validator mnemonic throughout this document
 - **Validator withdrawal credentials:** Each validator has data known as “withdrawal credentials” which can be fetched from your beacon node or from a block explorer such as [https://beaconcha.in](https://beaconcha.in) or [https://beaconscan.com](https://beaconscan.com) by looking at the “deposits” tab and seeing your credentials there.
 You will need these for this guide.
 - **Ethereum execution address:** Referred to also as an Ethereum address, this is a standard address to an Ethereum account which you can view in block explorers such as Etherscan.
 Your validator’s balance, upon a full withdrawal, will be available at an Ethereum address of your choosing.
 - **BLS key:** Your validators use a key format known as [BLS](/how-prysm-works/bls-signature-aggregation-and-cryptography.md), which is used exclusively for staking.
-Validators have 4 kinds of BLS keys: validator public key, validator private key, withdrawal public key, and withdrawal private key. only the validator public key can be viewed on staking explorers such as [https://beaconcha.in](https://beaconcha.in), and private keys, which are secret, are used for signing.
+Validators have four kinds of BLS keys: validator public key, validator private key, withdrawal public key, and withdrawal private key. only the validator public key can be viewed on staking explorers such as [https://beaconcha.in](https://beaconcha.in), and private keys, which are secret, are used for signing.
 Not to be confused with an Ethereum address.
 The validator mnemonic can be used to access all 4 keys which are important for setting the Ethereum address for withdrawing.
 - **BLS to Execution Change:** In order to withdraw your validator, Ethereum needs to associate an **Ethereum execution address** with your validator’s **keys**.
 Underneath the hood, submitting a bls-to-execution-change (withdrawal) request updates the [withdrawal credentials](https://github.com/ethereum/consensus-specs/blob/master/specs/phase0/validator.md#withdrawal-credentials) which tells Ethereum “I want to withdraw my validator balance to this specific Ethereum address”.
 When you see the terms BLS to Execution or bls_to_exec used, it refers to this action. **note:** withdrawal request and bls-to-execution-change are used interchangeably.
 - **Pool:** Upon submission of a validator exit request or bls-to-execution-change request, the message will sit in a special place in memory ( the pool ) to be broadcasted across your peers.
 Since only the block proposers can include these requests and there is a limit to the number of requests included per block, sometimes if the pool becomes too full your message may be dropped and not included.
 If this happens, a re-submission of the request may be required.